python-trio/trio/docs/source/tutorial.rst

 Now, if you're familiar with programming using threads, this might look familiar – and that's intentional.
 But it's important to realize that *there are no threads here*.
 All of this is happening in a single thread.
-To remind us of this, we use slightly different terminology: instead of spawning two "threads", we say that we spawned two "tasks".
-There are two differences between tasks and threads: (1) many tasks can take turns running on a single thread, and (2) with threads, the Python interpreter/operating system can switch which thread is running whenever they feel like it; with tasks, we can only switch at certain designated places we call :ref:`"check points"
+To remind ourselves of this, we use slightly different
+terminology: instead of spawning two "threads", we say that we spawned two "tasks".
+There are two differences between tasks and threads: (1) many tasks can take turns running on a single thread, and (2) with threads, the Python interpreter/operating system can switch which thread is running whenever they feel like it; with tasks, we can only switch at certain designated places we call :ref:`"checkpoints"
 <checkpoints>`.
 In the next section, we'll dig into what this means.